It literally happens overnight.

 I know I have to capture the scenery fast because it could be gone the next day.

 Last weekend, we went to Rideau Hall, the official residence in Ottawa of the Canadian monarch, to enjoy the fall colours.
-About a million of Chinese tourists had the same idea (and completely outclass me in terms of camera gear) but there was enough room for all of us.
+About a million Chinese tourists had the same idea (and completely outclass me in terms of camera gear) but there was enough room for all of us.

-At the end, we tried to recreate this picture of Mark as a newborn and me at Gatineau Park (Mark is a bit heavier now…).
+In the end, we tried to recreate this picture of Mark as a newborn and me at Gatineau Park (Mark is a bit heavier now…).